 You may never have to use it, but if you’re ever unlucky enough to break down miles from civilization, you’ll be really glad you took the time to pack it.

 Do you really need one?

-If you are new to diving and plan on going on a dive trip with a company, you probably shouldn’t worry too much about putting together a save-a-dive kit.
+If you are new to the sport and plan on going on a dive trip with a company, you probably shouldn’t worry too much about putting together a set of items to save a dive.
 Diving companies who specialize in excursions will have plenty of their own supplies to make sure that you only have to focus on enjoying your time underwater.

-So what exactly goes into such an assortment of tools and spare parts to fix your equipment on a dive and how can you tailor it to your specific needs?
+So, what exactly goes into such an assortment of tools and spare parts to fix your equipment on a dive and how can you tailor it to your specific needs?
 Well, here are a few suggestions from some seasoned divers.

-The basics.
 There are a few key items that you’ll find in every diver’s save-a-dive kit.
 Here are just a few ideas on spare parts and accessories you want to put into your container:

-- O-rings (plenty of them, and in different sizes) and o-ring tools - since there are so many pieces of equipment that use o-rings, like your regulator, underwater lights, tank valves and underwater camera housings, it’s a great idea to have a good amount of extras
+- O-rings (plenty of them, and in different sizes) and O-ring tools – since there are so many pieces of equipment that use O-rings, like your regulator, underwater lights, tank valves, and underwater camera housings, it’s a great idea to have a good amount of extra replacement parts

 - Zip ties, bungee cords, and duct tape – for repairs and creative solutions to tricky problems

 - First aid supplies – waterproof bandages, disinfectant, motion sickness pills, and ibuprofen to aid with any scrapes and scratches